jasminehong2392/hongljasmine-recipes/README.md

 ></iframe>

-After conducting a permutation test to shuffle the missingness of rating 1000 times and get 1000 simulating results about the absolute difference, we got a p-value of
+After conducting a permutation test to shuffle the missingness of rating 1000 times and geting 1000 simulating results about the absolute difference, we got a p-value of
 0.0.
 Our significance level is 0.05.
 Because 0.0 < 0.05, we reject the null hypothesis that distribution of the n_steps when rating is missing is the same as the distribution of the minutes when rating is not missing.
 Based on our p-value and results, rating is MAR because it's missingness is dependent on the number of steps it takes to prepare the food.